All EVO 2023 tournaments: Games, schedule, registration, & more - Dexerto

 Schedule for Evo 2023 tournament

-Evo has already opened registration for this year’s Evo tournament.
+EVO has already opened registration for this year’s EVO tournaments.
 Those interested can visit the event site, click on the “Join Now” or “Register” tabs on the left-hand side, then fill out the provided forms for access to Event Passes.